InputUsername/rescrobbled/README.md

 # rescrobbled

-Rescrobbled is a music scrobbler daemon written in Rust.
+Rescrobbled is a music scrobbler daemon.
+It detects active media players running on D-Bus using `MPRIS`, automatically updates "now playing" status, and scrobbles songs to Last.fm or [ListenBrainz](https://listenbrainz.org) as they play.

 Among other things, due to sharing a Spotify account (I know, I know), I needed a way to scrobble to [Last.fm](https://last.fm) without connecting the Spotify account to my Last.fm account.
-Rescrobbled detects active media players running on D-Bus using `MPRIS`, automatically updates "now playing" status, and scrobbles songs to Last.fm or [ListenBrainz](https://listenbrainz.org) as they play.
+Rescrobbled offers a simple solution for this.

 ## How to install and use

 You can download one of the prebuilt binaries [here](https://github.com/InputUsername/rescrobbled/releases).
 The binary can be placed anywhere you like.

 Alternatively you can install from source using `cargo install --path .` from the crate root.

-There is also an [Arch Linux AUR package](https://aur.archlinux.org/packages/rescrobbled-git/) by [brycied00d](https://github.com/brycied00d).
-(I do not maintain this so I cannot provide support for it.)

 To use rescrobbled with Last.fm, you'll need a Last.fm API key and secret.
 These can be obtained [here](https://www.last.fm/api/account/create).
 To use ListenBrainz, you'll need a user token which can be found [here](https://listenbrainz.org/profile/).